Alepescinaa/Tesi-KI/README.md

 -   `0.MM_Simulation_exe.R`: Simulates data under the Markovian assumption.
 -   `0.SM_Simulation_exe.R`: Simulates data under the Semi-Markovian assumption.
--   Both scripts load simulation functions, set parameters, and generate datasets of different sizes (500, 2K, 5K, 10K patients), saving them in the `Simulated_data_MM` or `Simulated_data_SM` folder.
+-   Both scripts load simulation functions, ground truth parameters, and generate datasets of different sizes (500, 2K, 5K, 10K patients), saving them in the `Simulated_data_MM` or `Simulated_data_SM` folder.

 ### **Model Fitting**

 -   `1.MM_fit_exe.R`: Fits various multi-state models to Markovian simulated data.
 -   `1.SM_fit_exe.R`: Fits various multi-state models to Semi-Markovian simulated data.
 -   Uses specific functions for data preparation and model fitting, saving the results in the `wrapper_MM` or `wrapper_SM` folder according to the Markovian or Semi-Markovian simulation assumption.
-Inside this folder, the results are saved in different subfolders categorized by sample size (`results_size`), which further contain results nested by observation scheme and seed.
+Inside this folder, the results are saved in different subfolders categorized by sample size (`results_"size"`), which further contain results nested by observation scheme and seed.

 ### **Performance Evaluation**

 -   `2.MM_fit_exe.R`: Computes performance metrics for multi-state models fitted to Markovian simulated data.
 -   `2.SM_fit_exe.R`: Computes performance metrics for multi-state models fitted to Semi-Markovian simulated data.
 -   Uses specific functions for performance evaluation, saving the results in the `wrapper_MM` or `wrapper_SM` folder.
-The results are stored in different folders categorized by sample size (`saved_performance_size`), further divided by observation scheme and seed.
+The results are stored in different folders categorized by sample size (`saved_performance_"size"`), further divided by observation scheme and seed.

 The following files store different performance measures for all models analyzed and the benchmark model: